 “There’s this misconception that remote notarization is the same as electronic signing, but it’s not at all,” says Jennifer V. Abelaj, founder of the Jennifer V. Abelaj Law Firm in New York.
 “It’s pen to paper, watching someone on video sign their document,” she says.
 It requires the notary to observe the signing and the signer to scan or fax the physical document to the notary for his or her signature and stamp.
 “It is incredibly cumbersome to execute,” she adds.

-For those needing remote options, the following 33 states have fully enacted permanent remote online notarization laws or have a registration process in place to perform remote online notarizations as of July 2021, according to the National Notary Association.
+For those needing remote options, the following 43 states have fully enacted permanent remote online notarization laws as of August 2022, according to the National Notary Association.

 — North Dakota.